 Quality from the Very Beginning

 Our quality standards gained us recognition from the very beginning — including Malcolm Baldrige awards for quality and accolades from Delphi and Motorola.
 In 1998 DIE-TECH’s quality system was ISO certified, and then upgraded to QS 9000 when we began stamping for the automotive industry.
 By 2004 we were applying LEAN manufacturing principles in all die maintenance procedures, sales procedures, information systems, engineering processes and general management.
 Our LEAN journey continues as we ensure we are a world-class manufacturer.

 Continually Updating Our Technology

 The first Wire EDM machine was purchased in 2002.
 Tooling costs and cycle time were immediately and significantly reduced.
 The newest computer-driven machine tools reduce to 8 hours what it used to take a tool & die maker 24 hours to complete.
 We also use 3-D CAD design software — so that electronic models, not drawings or blueprints, are sent to production.
 Products and Services

 Metal Micro-Stampings are the focus of our business, including connectors, terminals, heat sinks, compliant pins, sockets, lids, specialty filters, leadframes, and metal substrates.
-We say, “If it is made of a light-gauge metal and fits certain dimensions, we probably can stamp whatever you have in mind.”
+We say, “If it is made of a light-gauge metal and fits in your hand, we probably can stamp whatever you have in mind.”

 Progressive Dies are used to manufacture metal stampings; we build and maintain progressive dies in-house to ensure the highest quality standards, control costs, and reduce time to market.

 Engineering Services for the design (and revision) of precision metal stampings to improve assembly and reduce manufacturing costs.
 We also specialize in miniaturization of stamped product.

 Precision in metal stamping manufacturing does make the difference in the quality, consistency, and ability of your organization to meet your customers’ expectations.
 Poorly designed metal stampings do not take advantage of the ability to integrate miniaturizing, fixturing, handling, locating, or orienting features in the metal stamping that help control or reduce the total cost of manufacturing.